cbluesprl/moodle-quiz_export/README.md

 This is a quiz report plugin for [moodle](https://moodle.org/) to export quiz attempts as pdf.
 Single quiz attempt exports are possible as well as bulk exports as zip files.

+The plugin is currently in beta status and not well tested at the moment.

 # Dependencies
 * wkhtmltopdf (http://wkhtmltopdf.org/) must installed on the system and configured in config.php